christianvoigt/argdown/packages/argdown-cli/Readme.md

 ## Config options

 The cli can be configured with a config file.
+This allows you to change the behaviour of the built-in features or even add completely new features by adding custom plugins.

-It will automatically look for a `argdown.config.js`.
-If you want to use a different name you can use `argdown --config [name-of-my-config-file].js`.
+Argdown-cli will automatically look for a `argdown.config.js` in the current working directory.
+If you want to use a different name or path you can use `argdown --config [name-of-my-config-file].js`.

-[Visit the config documentation](https://github.com/christianvoigt/argdown/tree/master/docs/Configuration.md) at the central Argdown repository to learn more about the format of the config file.
+[Visit the config documentation](https://github.com/christianvoigt/argdown/tree/master/docs/Configuration.md) at the central Argdown repository to learn more about the format of the config file and how to add plugins to argdown-cli.

-## Installation problems under Linux

-If the installation of argdown-cli fails under Linux this may be caused by the sharp module being unable to build the library needed for the png export.
-Please take a look at [christianvoigt/argdown#47](https://github.com/christianvoigt/argdown/issues/47) for further information.
+## PNG Export

+The png export has been removed from argdown-cli after causing installation problems on some operating systems.
+You can still install it as a plugin in your config file.
+For details, read the Readme of the [argdown-png-export](https://github.com/christianvoigt/argdown-png-export).